How can I get involved at SHU?

 All of the clubs/organizations that are offered through the Student Life/Student Activities Office are offered to all full-time undergraduate students, regardless of whether they are a commuter or resident student.
 We encourage all students to get involved in a club, fraternity/sorority, club sport, intramural team, etc.

 Where can I eat on campus?

-Commuters are welcome to eat in all of our facilities: Dining Hall, Outtakes, Coyote Jacks, Holy Grounds Cafe and our NEW Student Commons.
-Commuter students are encouraged to purchase Dining Dollars through Chartwells Food Services.
-When you use Dining Dollars you save money on every item.
+Commuters are welcome to eat in all of our facilities: 63's/Mahogany Room & Outtakes in the Main Academic Building, Linda's in the McMahon Student Commons, Holy Grounds Cafe in Christian Witness Commons, the Library Cafe and Walnut Beach Creamery in Roncalli Hall.
+Commuter students are encouraged to purchase a Commuter Meal Plan or Dining Dollars through Chartwells Food Services.
+When you use Dining Dollars, you save money on every item.
 You can always add money to your SHU ID card (cash or credit) by going to the PHIL machine located in the hallway across from the Student Union.

 Is the computer lab open to commuters?

 Yes, the computer lab is open to all students.
 It can be used for research, to type papers, print papers or to check e-mail.

 What can Commuter Life offer me?

 Commuter Life offers a variety of opportunities to all commuter students.
 We offer social activities, planned events, games, trips, etc. All commuter students are encouraged to get involved with all that SHU offers because it is an integral part of your college experience.
 By getting involved, you'll meet other students and expand your horizons outside the classroom.